-My project focuses on a multi-pronged socio-technical experiment to build capacity and mobilize youth and citizens on climate action.
+My project focuses on a multi-pronged socio-technical experiment to build capacity and mobilise youth and citizens on climate action.

 1. Educators are struggling to find local, fun, interactive & digitally engaging resources to teach climate change and high school students are unaware of how they can contribute to climate solutions locally.
 By developing modules that focus on climate change, urban forestry, energy, transportation, green buildings & their co-relation at the local scale, we will not only build capacity among educators to teach climate change, but also among youth to be more aware, motivated and engaged on local climate action.